Hard skills vs. Soft skills

-After reading this guide you will be able to clearly define the hard and soft skills needed for your open positions.
-And it will also benefit those looking to revamp their CV and highlight their best skills.
+After reading this guide, you will be able to clearly define the hard and soft skills needed for your open positions, resume, and CV.

 Discover:

-Hard skills are specific competencies, skills, knowledge, and abilities needed to perform a specific task or role.
-They can be learned through education and professional development.
-Usually, they are technical (but not always) and easily measurable.
+Hard skills are the specific competencies, knowledge, and abilities required to perform particular tasks or roles.
+These skills can be acquired through education, training, and professional development.
+Hard skills are typically technical in nature (though not always) and are easily measurable and objectively assessed.

-Hard skills can be demonstrated through educational certificates or practical demonstrations.
+Evidence of hard skills can be found in educational certificates or demonstrated through practical applications.

-Soft skills are personality traits, social competencies and skills, knowledge, and abilities used to perform interpersonal activities and unique tasks.
-Sometimes they are also called human skills.
+Soft skills are personality traits, social competencies, and abilities essential for performing interpersonal activities and unique tasks.
+Sometimes referred to as human skills, they are vital for effective interaction and collaboration.

 What’s the difference between hard skills and soft skills?